Saitama909/Desn2000-project/Developer Guide.md

 | COIL D                      | COIL_D_Pin  |
 | LED LD2                     | LD2_Pin     |

+Note: LDR R32 is set to `ADC2_IN5` an anlogue to digital pin, LED D3 and LED D2 are set to `TIM3` channels 1 and 2 respectively.
 ### Keypad
 A 4x4 Keypad with the 4 row pins configured as inputs and the 4 column pins configured as outputs connected to the **Microcontroller Board** , with related functions located in the `lcd_keypad.c` file.